-All projections are presented in diagrammatic form 6 - tables showing the population projections numerically are included in Appendix I, which are also available using the Waikato Integrated Scenario Explorer Software (Rutledge et al., 2008; 2010).
-Tables showing the family and household projections numerically are included in Appendix II, and tables showing the labour force projections numerically are included in Appendix III.
+All projections are presented in diagrammatic form - tables showing the population projections numerically are included in Appendix I, which are also available using the Waikato Integrated Scenario Explorer Software (Rutledge et al., 2008; 2010).
+Tables showing the family

-6 In the figures for the family and household projections, the difference between the sum of the four categories presented (couples with children, two-parent families, one-parent families, and one-person households) and the total number of households is made up of the number of 'other multi-person households', as well as accounting for the number of households which contain more than one family.
+&lt;sup>6 In the figures for the family and household projections, the difference between the sum of the four categories presented (couples with children, two-parent families, one-parent families, and one-person households) and the total number of households is made up of the number of 'other multi-person households', as well as accounting for the number of households which contain more than one family.